-The high walls, electric fences and private security guards surrounding South Africa's residences and businesses are as inherent to the country's landscape as Table Mountain is to Cape Town.
-And with good reason – South Africa's 2012–2013 crime statistics were the worst in a decade, with increases in murder, attempted murder, violent armed robbery and carjackings.
+The high walls, electric fences, and private security guards surrounding South Africa's residences and businesses are as inherent to the country's landscape as Table Mountain is to Cape Town.
+And with good reason—South Africa's 2012–2013 crime statistics were the worst in a decade, with increases in murder, attempted murder, violent armed robbery, and carjackings.
 Fear of crime has led to a boom in South Africa's private security industry since Apartheid ended 20 years ago.
-The field's quick expansion is largely a result of continued social and economic inequality, increased violence and inept police forces.
-VICE News travelled to Cape Town to look at the lifestyle gap between those who can and cannot afford the luxury of safety.
+The field's quick expansion is largely a result of continued social and economic inequality, increased violence, and inept police forces.
+VICE News traveled to Cape Town to look at the lifestyle gap between those who can and cannot afford the luxury of safety.